greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 {% endhighlight %}

 Then we should have something that looks like the map below!
 Hovering over the two shapes should change the infobox content.

+This also means that you can change what the infobox says by editing the `infobox.innerHTML` part in the code above.
+Also, you can assign and access different properties of each shape (such as different types of buildings) using the geojson.io webapp, by changing the `number` property to something else, say `buildingType`, which will be accessed by `layer.feature.properties.buildingType` in the code.

 ---